nikikilbertus/InstaHeat/doc_parameters.md

 ## Time evolution

-* `INITIAL_TIME`: (double) The start time of the simulation.
+* `INITIAL_TIME`: (double) The starting time of the simulation.
 Since the evolution equations do not explicitly depend on time, this can be chosen arbitrarily.
+We recommend leaving it at 0.0.
-* `FINAL_TIME`: (double, >`INITIAL_TIME`) The end time of the simulation.
-This is one of the key drivers of the duration of the simulation.
+* `FINAL_TIME`: (double, >`INITIAL_TIME`) The final time of the simulation.
+This is obviously one of the key drivers for the overall runtime of the simulation.
 * `DELTA_T`: (double, >0) The initial value for the time step.
 Its meaning depends on the chosen integration routine [program flow](#program-flow).
-    - If the evolution is performed by the fixed time step RK4 routine this is the fixed time step used throughout the simulation (see remarks for one exception).
+    - If the evolution is performed by the fixed time step RK4 routine (see `rk4.c`) this is the fixed time step used throughout the simulation (see remarks for one exception).
-    - If the evolution is performed by the adaptive time step Dormand Prince 853 routine, the time step is adjusted.
-Thus `DELTA_T` is just the initial try.
+    - If the evolution is performed by the adaptive time step Dormand Prince 8(5,3) or the Runge Kutta Felberg 4(5) routine (see`dopri853.c` and `rkf45.c` respectively),the time step is adjusted after each step.
+Thus `DELTA_T` is just the initial try for the first step.
-* `MINIMAL_DELTA_T`: (double, >0) This is only relevant if the chosen integration routine is the Dormand Prince 853 stepper (adaptive stepsize) [program flow](#program-flow).
+* `MINIMAL_DELTA_T`: (double, >0) This is only relevant if the chosen integration routine has adaptive step sizes (i.e. `dopri853` or `rkf45`), see [program flow](#program-flow).
 It gives a lower bound on the step size.
-Once the integration routine tries to reduce the step size below this limit, the integration is terminated.
+Once the integration routine would have to reduce the step size below this limit to satisfy the tolerances, the integration is terminated.
 * `MAX_STEPS`: (integer, >0) The maximal number of steps performed by the integration routine.
 * `MAX_DT_HUBBLE_FRACTION`: (double, >0) This is only relevant if the chosen integration routine is the Dormand Prince 853 stepper (adaptive stepsize) [program flow](#program-flow).
 To avoid large timesteps in the beginning of the evolution that could lead to instabilities, we limit the time step from above by `MAX_DT_HUBBLE_FRACTION` times the Hubble time $$1/H$$.
 A typical values is on the order of $$10^{-3}$$ to $$10^{-2}$$.

 __Remarks__:
 * Even for the fixed time step RK4 method, the time step might be different for the very last step.
 To ensure that the simulation always ends exactly at the specified `FINAL_TIME`, the time step might be adjusted for the very last step.
+* When using one of the adaptive time step integrators (`dopri853` or `rkf45`), we recommend a very small `DELTA_T`.
+The routines will quickly increase the time steps, if they are sufficiently small initially, such that the code does not have to do much extra work.
+However, if the initial time step is too large, small errors in the first steps can lead to a seriously flawed evolution later on.

 ## Initial conditions